List of Dhaka Capitals cricketers

-This is presenting a complete list in alphabetical order of cricketers who have played for Dhaka Dynamites in Twenty20 matches held by the Bangladesh Premier League.
+This is presenting a complete list in alphabetical order of cricketers who have played for Dhaka Capitals in Twenty20 matches held by the Bangladesh Premier League.
 The Dhaka Dynamites franchise was formed ahead of the 2015 BPL edition, replacing the former Dhaka Gladiators team which participated in the 2012 and 2013 BPL editions.
 The list includes all players who represented the Gladiators.
-Complying with other club lists, details are the player's name followed by his years active as a Dhaka Gladiators/Dynamites player, current players to the end of the 2015–16 Bangladeshi cricket season.
+Complying with other club lists, details are the player's name followed by his years active as a Dhaka Gladiators/Dynamites/Capitals player, current players to the end of the 2015–16 Bangladeshi cricket season.

-Please to note that this list does not include players of Dhaka Division who played in a team also called the Dhaka Dynamites in a non-BPL Twenty20 tournament in 2010, that team having no connection with the BPL Dhaka Dynamites.
-All of those 2010 players are listed in List of Dhaka Division cricketers.